 Harry and Ron, however, are incomplete without Hermione.
 It is when these three become friends that things really start rolling.
 Hermione becomes trapped in the girls’ toilets by a troll because she’d been crying in there after she’d overheard Ron saying, “No wonder she hasn’t got any friends” (Stone).

-Owning their responsibility and their need to make it right, Ron and Harry go to find Hermione, and the three work together to defeat the troll.
-Grateful, Hermione, the rule-follower and sometimes annoying or at least inconvenient truth-teller, lies (to a teacher no less!) and takes the full blame for the situation so Ron and Harry don’t get expelled.
-After all, “There are some things you can’t share without ending up liking each other, and knocking out a twelve-foot mountain troll is one of them.”
+Feeling guilty and a need to make it right, Ron and Harry go to find Hermione, and the three work together to defeat the troll.
+Grateful, Hermione, the rule-follower, lies (to a teacher no less!) and takes the full blame for the situation so Ron and Harry don’t get expelled.
+After all, “There are some things you can’t share without ending up liking each other, and knocking out a twelve-foot mountain troll is one of them” (Stone).

 “Make every effort.”